- Members Only

 The presenters will share their perspectives on the limitations of histopathology and how to help the clinical team move forward when faced with ambiguity.
 Multiple opportunities will be available for participants to discuss issues of diagnostic concern with the presenters and the group as a whole.
 Veterinary dentistry and oral surgery is one of the most rapidly growing specialties, consequently, there have been significant recent advancements in dental care and the therapy of oral diseases.
 This workshop is an opportunity for you to get current on the nomenclature, diagnosis and pathogenesis of oral diseases.

-The following workshops will be presented at the 2021 Annual Meeting:
+The following workshop will be presented at the 2021 Annual Meeting: